Orkney Day Tour

 Continue along the northern coast of Scapa Flow with beautiful views of the Hoy hills across the water.
 Stromness is surely one of Britain's most picturesque towns.
 Walk through the winding main street and visit the museum which features Orkney's connection with whaling and the early development of the Hudson's Bay Company, also photographs of the First World War German Fleet.
 The Pier Arts Centre is also well worth a vist.
 Free time for lunch here.
 Plenty places to eat.

 Then onto the neolithic village of Skara Brae, 2,500 BC, which has been hidden under sand dunes, perfectly preserved for thousands of years and was only rediscovered 100 years ago.
 This site is operated by Historic Scotland.
 Admission fee is £9 adults, £7.20 seniors and also includes entry to Skaill House.
-Buy your entrance ticket at the site by card.
+Buy your entrance ticket at the site by card only.

 Our route then takes us onto a narrow tongue of land between the lochs of Harray and Stenness with a photo stop at the mystical Ring of Brodgar and the Standing Stones of Stenness.

-On return to Burwick stop at the Italian Chapel, entry £3.50 Pay at chapel.
+On return to Burwick stop at the Italian Chapel, entry £3.50 Pay at chapel by card or cash.
 Depart Burwick on the last ferry which is 5.30pm.